AlfredBroda/AlkemiaArmory/README.md

 Created with the synergy of the ER Mining Laser and Sunder power core in mind, the Pheasant is a dedicated mining ship.
 Able to break even large asteroids into smaller chunks from a safe distance, it relies on it's drones to perform the actual mineral extraction.

-Still an experimental platform, it retains some of the features of the original chassis, while signifficantly expanding cargo capacity.
+Still an experimental platform, it retains some of the features of the original chassis, while significantly expanding cargo capacity.
 </td>
 </tr>